 Absolutely not.
-Though the 4 Season system was the foundation for today’s techniques, it was incomplete.
+Though the 4 Season system was the foundation for today’s techniques, having 12 groups allows for variations within the main groups.
 The large majority of the population does not fit into one of the 4 True Seasons.
 Most people are a blend of Seasons.
 It doesn’t mean the system is weak or that PCA is ineffective for some people.

 The Sci\ART 12 Tone technique works for every single person.
 The drapes have been scientifically and precisely coloured by a Master Colorist to create a reaction in the eye of the viewer.
 The order of use of the drapes will find your Tone with extreme accuracy.

 16. What if I think Christine put me in the wrong Tone?

 Absolutely valid.
 This is every analyst’s biggest fear.
 We know what kind of money you’re going to spend on our advice.
 We want you to be so satisfied that with this experience that you can’t imagine how you got along without it.
 We chose the Sci\ART system to be our set of tools because we recognized the scientific accuracy of drapes that are calibrated to be very precise in their color.
 As human beings, there is always some subjective that comes into the decision.